NotabiliaThere are 73 items

 • Very many bindings of the early sixteenth century are decorated by panels or rolls bearing a binder or die-cutter or bookseller’s initials.
 Fully signed rolls are however uncommon.
 G.D.
 Hobson observed that “the habit of signing rolls otherwise than with initials only may be French” and speculated that a roll used in England signed with the name “de Villiers” may have originated in France.1 Fully signed rolls were used by the printer and bookseller Macé Panthoul at Troyes early in the sixteenth century, and by Thomas Cormier (Courmyer) who was in business at the same time in Bordeaux and perhaps Limoges.
 Claude Chevallon (1479-1537), a Parisian bookseller, active from about 1506, used a distinctive roll signed with a rebus of his name: a saddled horse between two banderols, one lettered “Claude” and the other “Lon”.
 A Provisional List of bindings decorated by this roll is presented below.

-• Bindings with the device or name of a publisher or printer stamped on their covers, so-called “publisher’s bindings,” are generally assumed to have been made for display in the publisher’s own bookshop, to advertise the business, or for sale to customers who preferred to buy their books ready bound.1 In 1994, Georges Colin listed four such bindings decorated with the gilt device of the Lyonese printer Sébastien Gryphe.2 Additional bindings are identified here, and it is hoped that this augmented list will facilitate a fresh investigation, bring other bindings to light, and perhaps dispel lingering speculation, that these bindings could just as well have been made for the publisher’s personal library, or for donation by him, or for some other non-commercial purpose.3 The more specimens we know, the better we will be able to explain their meaning.
+• Bindings with the device or name of a publisher or printer stamped on their covers, so-called “publisher’s bindings,” are generally assumed to have been made for display in the publisher’s own bookshop, to advertise the business, or for sale to customers who preferred to buy their books ready bound.1 In 1994, Georges Colin listed four such bindings decorated with a gilt device of the Lyonese printer Sébastien Gryphe.2 Additional bindings are identified here, and it is hoped that this augmented list will facilitate a fresh investigation, bring other bindings to light, and perhaps dispel lingering speculation, that these bindings could just as well have been made for the publisher’s personal library, or for donation by him, or for some other non-commercial purpose.3 The more specimens we know, the better we will be able to explain their meaning.

 per page